Accurate Computation of Marginal Data Densities Using Variational Bayes: Introduction

 where $\left\{ \theta^{(s)} \right\}_{s=1}^{S}$ is a sample drawn from the posterior distribution and $h(\theta)$ is a weighting density.
 The properties of the weighting function determine the properties of the estimator.
-For this estimator to have desirable properties, the support of the weighting density must be a subset of the posterior density's support or equivalently the ratio $h(\theta)/p(\mathbf{y}|\theta)p(\theta)$ must be bounded from above \citep[see e.g.][] {Gelfand1994, chen2012monte} .
-Under this condition, it is well-known that $\hat{p}_{RIS}(\mathbf{y})^{-1}$ converges to $p(\mathbf{y})^{-1}$ \citep[see e.g.][]{Geweke2005}.
+For this estimator to have desirable properties, the support of the weighting density must be a subset of the posterior density's support or equivalently the ratio $h(\theta)/p(\mathbf{y}|\theta)p(\theta)$ must be bounded from above \citep[see e.g.][] {Gelfand1994, chen2012monte}.
+Under this condition, $\hat{p}_{RIS}(\mathbf{y})^{-1}$ is a consistent estimator of $p(\mathbf{y})^{-1}$ \citep[see e.g.][]{Geweke2005}.

+An early proposal (harmonic mean MDDE) by \cite{Newton1994} to set $h(\theta)=p(\theta)$ did not satisfy this condition whenever the prior density had fatter tails than the posterior.
+This fact led researchers to propose weighting densities such that their support is a subset of the posterior density's support.
+For instance, \cite{Geweke1999} proposed using a truncated $n$-dimensional normal density given by:

+where $I_{(\cdot)}$ is the indicator function taking the value of one if the condition in the parentheses holds and zero otherwise, and $\chi^2_{\alpha}(n)$ is the $100(1-\alpha)$th percentile of the chi-square distribution with $n$ degrees of freedom. \cite{Geweke1999} set $\bar\theta$ and $\bar{V}_{\theta}$ to the posterior mean and covariance of the parameters respectively, and $\alpha$ to 0.05, which usually guarantees that the posterior distribution dominates the weighting function.